NyeshNeatIsh-SYS/NyeshNeatish/README.md

 \/
 (18+ PPL DO # **NOT** INT.....) // only some of my friends or people I know !
 -
+I don't use discord. try talking to me on pt or twitter at least.

 INNTTT PLSS and C+h too!! <33 ❤️‍🩹❤️‍🩹